Nebojša Vukanović: Political career

 Vukanović gained public recognition as an outspoken critic of Milorad Dodik and his Alliance of Independent Social Democrats (SNSD) in 2006.
 His political career began when he ran for mayor of Trebinje in the 2012 municipal elections.
 Although he garnered significant support, obtaining 27.56% of the vote, he was not elected.

 In 2014, Vukanović founded the party For Justice and Order, a move that positioned him as a prominent voice of opposition in Republika Srpska.
 From 2014 to 2018, he worked as an advisor to Mladen Bosić, chair of the House of Representatives of Bosnia and Herzegovina.
 Vukanović was elected to the National Assembly of Republika Srpska in the 2018 general election.
 He was re-elected in the 2022 general election, securing over 5,000 votes.

 In January 2025, the liberal alliance Troika announced that it was rescinding its support for the national coalition with the SNSD, following the latter failing to vote for two laws concentrated on European Union accession.
 The legislation was ultimately passed with votes from the SNSD's opposition in Republika Srpska, including a vote from Vukanović's party.
 Since then, chairwoman of the Council of Ministers, Borjana Krišto, has been accused of intentionally ignoring the Troika-backed appointment of Vukanović as the new minister of security following the office's vacancy in January 2025.

-Vukanović has claimed that Milorad Dodik is an agent of Croatia's intelligence service and criticised high-ranking SNSD politicans Željka Cvijanović and Siniša Karan for their half-Croatian ethnic background.
+In October 2025, he claimed that Milorad Dodik is an agent of Croatia's intelligence service and criticised high-ranking SNSD politicians Željka Cvijanović and Siniša Karan for their half-Croatian ethnic background.
+In May 2026, Vukanović declared he was running for the Serb member of the Presidency of Bosnia and Herzegovina in the October 2026 general election.